MicrosoftDocs/sdk-api/sdk-api-src/content/winsock2/nf-winsock2-inet_addr.md

 If the string in the <i>cp</i> parameter does not contain a legitimate Internet address, for example if a portion of an "a.b.c.d" address exceeds 255, then
 <b>inet_addr</b> returns the value <b>INADDR_NONE</b>.

-On Windows Server 2003and later if the string in the <i>cp</i> parameter is an empty string, then
+On Windows Server 2003 and later if the string in the <i>cp</i> parameter is an empty string, then
 <b>inet_addr</b> returns the value <b>INADDR_NONE</b>.
 If <b>NULL</b> is passed in the <i>cp</i> parameter, then
 <b>inet_addr</b> returns the value <b>INADDR_NONE</b>.

-On Windows XPand earlier if the string in the <i>cp</i> parameter is an empty string, then
+On Windows XP and earlier if the string in the <i>cp</i> parameter is an empty string, then
 <b>inet_addr</b> returns the value <b>INADDR_ANY</b>.
 If <b>NULL</b> is passed in the <i>cp</i> parameter, then
 <b>inet_addr</b> returns the value <b>INADDR_NONE</b>.